Click here for Recruitment Information

 Monday - Thursday 7:00AM - 5:00PM

-Jeff Hurley, Training Battalion Chief
+Jeff Hurley, Battalion 5

 The NLVFD is staffed by 170 uniformed and civilian employees who comprise the Administration, Support Services and Operations Divisions.